That's What I Like (Bruno Mars song): Production and release

 "That's What I Like" was written by Mars, Philip Lawrence, Christopher Brody Brown, Fauntleroy, Yip, Romulus, Jeremy Reeves, and Ray McCullough II.
 It was produced by Mars, Lawrence and Brown under the alias Shampoo Press & Curl; and co-produced by Yip, McCullough, Romulus, and Reeves as the Stereotypes.
 Eric "E-Panda" Hernandez played the live drums while Mars, Fauntleroy, and Lawrence performed background vocals.
 At Glenwood Place Studios in Burbank, California, Charles Moniz recorded and engineered the track with assistance from Jacob Dennis.
 It was mixed at MixStar Studios in Virginia Beach by Serban Ghenea, with John Hanes serving as mixing engineer.
 The track was mastered by Tom Coyne at Sterling Sound, NYC.

 "Versace on the Floor" was scheduled to be the second single released from Mars's third studio album 24K Magic (2016).
 In early January 2017, however, AllAccess reported that "That's What I Like" was being sent to Top 40 radio stations as the second single instead.
 Atlantic Records released the track on January 30, 2017, to adult contemporary, hot adult contemporary and modern adult contemporary radio stations in the United States and to American contemporary hit radio and rhythmic contemporary stations on the next day.
 BBC Radio 1 began adding the song onto their playlists on February 24, 2017.
 In Italy, the song was sent for radio airplay on March 3, 2017, through Warner.
-On April 21, 2017, a remix package with four versions of the song was released for digital download in various countries.
+On April 21, 2017, a package with four remixes of the song was released for digital download in various countries.